awsdocs/aws-sct-user-guide/doc_source/CHAP_Source.Oracle.ToRDSOracle.md

   + Create external job

   You can grant all other privileges to an Oracle RDS user role\.
-+ Amazon RDS for Oracle doesn’t support Oracle Unified Auditing\.
-Amazon RDS for Oracle supports traditional auditing and fine\-grained auditing using the DBMS\_FGA package\.
++ Amazon RDS for Oracle supports traditional auditing, fine\-grained auditing using the DBMS\_FGA package, and Oracle Unified Auditing\.
 + Amazon RDS for Oracle doesn’t support change data capture \(CDC\)\.
 To do CDC during and after a database migration, use AWS Database Migration Service\.